AMSanchezC/R36sGuide/README.md

 # Printing your own shell and full dissasembly of the device

-Did you want your device on anoy¡ther color, but painting it isn't working for you?
+Did you want your device on another color, but painting it isn't working for you?

 Did Aliexpress shops give you a short but hurtful answer to you asking for a shell?